gerardkok/puppet-ejbca/README.md

 Previous versions of EJBCA required an instance with 2 CPUs.
 I can't find that requirement anymore, so I'm not sure it still holds.
 However, if you're having trouble installing EJBCA using this module, consider trying installing it on a bigger instances, with (at least) 2 CPUs.

+A Java version that's compatible with EJBCA's version has to be installed before EJBCA can be installed.

 ### Beginning with ejbca

 Minimal usage: